Hritikraj8804/KodeKloud_Engineer/Jenkins_1/2_Jenkins_Plugins.md

 `Note:`

 1. Once you restart Jenkins service it will go down for some time so please wait for the Jenkins login page to come back before clicking on the `Check` button.

+2. For these scenarios requiring changes to be done in a web UI, please take screenshots so you can share them with us for review in case your task is marked incomplete.
+You may also consider using screen recording software like [loom.com](http://loom.com/) to record and share your work.